Everything Is Connected

 On being ecological

-This intimate connection and kinship with plants, animals, and even inanimate beings like rivers and mountains is shared worldwide among indigenous populations.
-There is, obviously, an immediate environmental benefit to living in a world where nothing is less than human and where, as a consequence, it is morally unfathomable to exploit and destroy at will.
+This intimate connection and kinship with plants, animals, and even inanimate beings like rivers and mountains implies much more than sustainably exploiting natural resources.
+Shared worldwide among indigenous populations, respect, reverence, and gratitude toward nature have made it so that 80% of the planet’s biodiversity is on territories stewarded by them.1.
+Obviously, there is an immediate environmental benefit to living in a world where nothing is less than human and where, consequently, it is morally unfathomable to exploit and destroy at will.

 A second scientific revolution